 When chocolate does not stick to the touch, cut into 3.35 inch (8.5cm) x 1 inch (2.5cm) plate/plaque.
 Cover the chocolate plate sheet with a silicone mat or parchment, flip (acetate side up / shinny side).
 Top with a baking tray to prevent from curling and refrigerate for about an hour before using or store for weeks.
 Save leftover chocolate for the glaze, or later use.

-Place milk chocolate plate on a flat and cool surface.
-Pipe out dots of lemon curds, candied orange cubes, edible flowers, micro mint and small red fruits cut in half such as raspberries and blueberries; keep refrigerated for up to an hour.
-Meanwhile, carefully place a glazed hazelnut mousse (thawed) inside the pastry ring, glue with some marzipan, or tempered chocolate to stay Carefully, place the decorated chocolate plate onto the hazelnut mousse and serve.
+Place milk chocolate plates on a flat and cool surface.
+Pipe out dots of lemon curds, candied or poached orange cubes (To make it, look up at Poached Lemons Recipe), edible flowers, micro mint and small red fruits cuts; refrigerate.
+Meanwhile, carefully place glazed hazelnut mousse (thawed) inside the pastry circle.
+To stay in place, it should be glued with a dot of glucose, or tempered chocolate, or a piece of marzipan.
+Slide over the garnished chocolate plate on top of the hazelnut mousse.
 Enjoy!